Dublin Mountains Way: Glenasmole and Tallaght

 Emerging from Cruagh Wood, the way follows the R116 to the junction with the R115 known as Viewing Point.
 From Viewing Point, it briefly follows the R115 before entering Featherbed Forest, emerging onto the Piperstown Road in front of Piperstown Hill.
 The Way follows a series of minor roads, descending into the Glenasmole Valley, a slender gorge carved out by the River Dodder.
 The valley is a Special Area of Conservation containing three important habitats: petrifying springs, orchid-rich grassland and Molina meadow.
 It is a habitat for four endangered floral species: Green-winged Orchid, Small-white Orchid, Yellow Archangel and Yellow Bird's-nest.

 The trail follows the road to Castlekelly Bridge after which it enters the Bohernabreena Waterworks.
 The waterworks were constructed between 1883 and 1887 to provide the townland of Rathmines with drinking water and to supply water for the mills along the Dodder.
 The Upper Reservoir collects the clear water from the upper end of the valley for use as drinking water.
 The lake has a surface area of 0.23 km2 and a capacity of 1.56 million m3.
 It is a habitat for whooper swans, moorhens and little grebes.
 The Way follows the Upper Reservoir, crossing its dam and following the watercourse of the Dodder to the Lower Reservoir.
 An iron bridge connects the dam to a valve house which controls the flow of water from the reservoir into the water supply pipes.
 The Lower Reservoir collects the peaty water from the bogland around the valley.
 It has a surface area of 0.12 km2 and a capacity of 0.5 million m3.
 It was originally built to provide water for the mills along the Dodder but is now used to assist in controlling flooding on the river.

 From the waterworks, the trail follows the Dodder through Kiltipper Park and then, after skirting past the housing estates at Ellensborough and Marlfield, enters Sean Walsh Park in Tallaght where the Way finishes at a mapboard with a stone marking the opening of the Tallaght section of the Way by Councillor Eamon Maloney, Mayor of South Dublin County, on 31 October 2010.

 Intersecting and connecting paths

 The Dublin Mountains Way shares part of its route with the Wicklow Way between Fairy Castle and Tibradden.
 The Way also shares its route with sections of shorter trails in the forest recreation areas it passes through such as the Lead Mines Way at Carrickgollogan, the Scalp Lookout Trail at Barnaslingan and the nature trail at Massy's Woods.

 Public transport

-Shankill is served by frequent Dublin Bus services and by the DART rail line.
-Tallaght is also served by frequent Dublin Bus services as well as the Luas light rail red line.
+Shankill is served by frequent Dublin Bus and Go-Ahead Ireland services and by the DART rail line.
+Tallaght is also served by frequent Dublin Bus and Go-Ahead Ireland services as well as the Luas light rail red line.
 The infrequent Dublin Bus route 44B serves Glencullen.
 The Dublin Mountaineer bus, operated by the Dublin Mountains Partnership, served several of the forest recreation areas along the Dublin Mountains Way but was discontinued in 2012.